ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 Add params to transmit to LoD on his command line.
 Params give to PlugY.exe are also transmitted to LoD on his command line.
 By default no param are trasmited.
-Most common switch are (without quote) :
+Most common switch are (without quote):
 "-w" open LoD in windowed form.
 (See WINDOWED section instead) "-direct" use files in directory instead of those in mpq.
 "-txt" recompile txt files before launch a game.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 Param=				{-direct -txt -w: these 3 commands are passed on the command line}

 Select the library to load.
 The current directory are the one used by D2 (like set the "start in" field of a shorcut).
 If no library specify, it load LoD without PlugY.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 Library=			{PlugY.dll: Load PlugY.dll}

 [GENERAL]
 Enable or disable all selected features.
 Dlls from field "DllToLoad" aren't loaded anymore when ActivePlugin=0.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActivePlugin=0		{0:Don't load any features; 1:Plugin enabled}

 Enable or disable BattleNet Access.